Financing a Stevens Education

 State of New Jersey Financial Aid Programs

 New Jersey residents attending Stevens may qualify for a variety of grants and scholarships offered by the State, mostly through the New Jersey Higher Education Student Assistance Authority (NJHESAA).
-Few states in the country exhibit New Jersey's commitment to assisting students and their families with the cost of higher education.
 To be considered for state aid, a student must file the FAFSA no later than June 1 of each year (note that Stevens recommends new students file the FAFSA by February 15 and the deadline for current students is April 15).
 No late applications are considered for state awards, and state awards cannot be used at out-of-state colleges or universities.
 In addition, they are only available if the student has resided in New Jersey for at least 12 months as of September 15 of the academic year.
 If one is considered a dependent student, his/her parent(s) must also meet the same residency requirement.
 These are estimated awards set by the state and awards will be finalized by the state.

 Satisfactory Academic Progress (SAP)